stasharrofi/pytyped/README.md

 To our knowledge, `pytyped` is the only Python package that supports type-based automation for all typing constructs including even recursive types that, up to this day, is not even fully supported by Python itself yet.
 Additionally, `pytyped` is designed to be extensible.
-That is, despite the fact that JSON encoding/decoding provided by `pytyped` is a very nice feature, it's only one the use cases of `pytyped`.
+That is, despite the fact that JSON encoding/decoding provided by `pytyped` is a very nice feature, it's only one of the use cases of `pytyped`.
 In the past, we have successfully used `pytyped` in different scenarios such as automating report generation based on data types as well as automating DynamoDB interactions based on the type of the data that is being stored/retrieved.